 Survivors of Childhood Abuse

 Early in 2016 a gentleman called at Parliament House and asked to see me.
 I went downstairs and in the foyer I met Terry.
-A survivor of child abuse, Terry was a GP and had the support of a number of survivor advocacy groups.
-The first issue he wanted addressed was the statute of limitations.
+A survivor of child abuse, Terry was in his early forties.
+He was well spoken and had the support of a number of survivor advocacy groups.
+The first issue he wanted addressed was the statute of limitations for people who had experienced childhood abuse.

 Waiving the Statute of Limitations

 The Bill I had drafted for them was the Limitation of Actions and Other Legislation (Child Abuse Civil Proceedings) Amendment Bill 2016.
-Introducing the Bill to Parliament I made the following points:
+Introducing the Bill to Parliament I made the following comments:

 “MR SPEAKER, I am here today to introduce to the Parliament a Bill on a matter of great importance to our society, especially to the welfare of our most precious asset – our children.